Back to Works

 Ruby

 The manual killer.
-A real-time concierge that saw through the customer's camera, answered with contextual video, and adapted to their exact setup — the brand's best engineer, standing right there beside them.
+A real-time product concierge that sees through the customer's camera, answers with verbal instructions and contextual video clips, and adapts to their exact setup — the brand's best engineer, standing right there beside them.

 AI Concierge Computer Vision Post-Purchase AppliedMind